3.4 Computer SystemsDiagram

 Expression Evaluation Example: NOT(A) AND (B OR C)

 This diagram covers Expression Evaluation Example: NOT(A) AND (B OR C) within Boolean Expressions for GCSE Computer Science.
-Revise Boolean Expressions in Boolean Logic for GCSE Computer Science with 15 exam-style questions and 22 flashcards.
-This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
-It is section 8 of 11 in this topic.
+Revise Boolean Expressions in 3.4 Computer Systems for GCSE Computer Science with 17 exam-style questions and 22 flashcards.
+This topic appears regularly enough that it should still be part of a steady revision cycle.
+It is section 8 of 12 in this topic.
 Focus on the labels, the relationships between parts, and the explanation that turns the diagram into an exam-ready answer.

 Topic position